-Assange being set up to be ‘burned at the stake’
+UN rapporteur: Assange being set up to be ‘burnt at the stake’

 “It is obvious that what we are dealing with here is political persecution,” he said.
 “The case is a huge scandal and represents the failure of Western rule of law.”

-Assange is currently in a high security prison in Britain fighting extradition to the US.
+Assange is currently in a high-security prison in Britain fighting extradition to the US.
 In 2010 the whistleblowing website Wikileaks published material from former intelligence analyst Chelsea Manning of alleged US war crimes in Iraq.

 Melzer got involved in the case last year but was dissatisfied with answers to his enquiries to the Swedish and British authorities.
 He has visited Assange in jail and says that the 48-year-old is being denied legal rights and is being subject to psychological torture that could cost him his life.